15 May 2013

 Children affected by divorces

-- Half of couples (49 percent) divorcing in England and Wales in 2011 had at least one child aged under 16 living in the family.
+- Almost half of all couples (48 percent) divorcing in England and Wales in 2012 had at least one child aged under 16 living in the family.

 Children affected by family breakdown are: